Våre demoner

+A week after its release, Våre demoner assumed the number one spot in the official Norwegian album charts.

 Background

 After the release of Maskineri in 2008, the band toured throughout Europe during fall of that year, playing songs that they had either dropped from their usual set lists a long time prior or had never been played much at all.
 During this period, rumours began circulating that the band were going to record some of their unrecorded material.

 The rumours intensified when, at the beginning of 2009, the band had been spotted in a recording studio in Jæren, Stavanger, Norway.
 After speculation on the part of the band's fans, information about the album was released on February 14, with a complete track list being released.

 Overview

 Janove Ottesen has stated that the songs are diverse in origin, with differing styles depending on which era they were from.
 Three of the songs originated during the writing sessions for Ompa til du dør ("Gruvene på 16", "Prosessen", "Stormfull vals"), three during the Evig pint period ("Kavalér", "Señor Torpedo", "Sonny"), four from Maestro ("Medisin og psykiatri", "Våre demoner", "Die Polizei", "Fanden hakk i hel"), and two from Maskineri ("Den sjette sansen", "Under månen").

 The band stressed that although all of the songs were recorded on demos, this would not be a collection of B-sides, but rather new recordings of old material.
 Several songs from the album had already been heard by fans, such as "Die Polizei", "Medisin og psykiatri" and "Den sjette sansen", which they have played live on several occasions, as well as "Våre demoner" and "Stormfull vals", of which some early demos were leaked.
 The remainder of the album's tracks were never heard by the public.
 They recorded the album in more or less one take, recording it as a band and then editing in orchestrated strings, banjo, brass and guest musicians afterwards.